To become HIPAA certified, read the material below and take the self test to ensure you understand patient privacy issues.

 Employees may not threaten or take any retaliatory action against an individual for reporting or filing a HIPAA report or complaint, including notification of a privacy or security breach.

 HIPAA violations carry serious penalties.
 In addition to losing your job, the federal government might order you to pay fines or serve a prison sentence or both, depending on the circumstances.
 Up to $250,000 in fines and 10 years in prison.
 HIPAA violations can also result in criminal and civil penalties for the clinic. $50,000 per incident, up to $1.5 million per calender year.
 Although penalties are for more serious for those who intentionally break the law, HIPAA penaltiess apply to unintentional violations, too.
+For more on penalties, review the HIPAA Administrative Simplification document available on our Downloads page.

 A patient has the right to receive a copy of the clinic’s Notice of Privacy Practices Form, to request restrictions an confidential communications of their PHI, to inspect and copy their healthcare records, to request corrections of their healthcare records, to obtain an accounting of disclosures, and to file a complaint with a health provider or insurer and the US Government if the patient believes his or her rights have been denied or that PHI is not being protected.